7 Myths About Using LNG In Fleets

 1. LNG is too expensive for our fleet

 Due to the large amount of domestic natural gas reserves, natural gas prices have disassociated from oil prices.
 In the last 20 years natural gas has sold at about two-thirds of the price of oil (per unit energy).
-LNG costs about 50% less than diesel.
-If you would like to see how much you can save annually on fuel costs, visit the LNG vs. diesel cost calculator.

 More importantly, LNG is not tied to foreign oil markets, which protects it from erratic price swings.
 The natural gas raw product cost is only about 30% of the overall LNG delivered cost.
 Thus, even if there are price swings in the natural gas market, LNG is not affected greatly.
 One other advantage is LNG’s long-term (up to five years) hedging opportunities which allow accurate budgeting of fuel costs.